Niacinamide vs Vitamin C: Which Should You Use?

 There’s less room for error, and at Protocol Lab, we had to work hard to find the perfect balance of stability, efficacy, and gentleness with our unique formula.
 By stabilizing our vitamin C serum through a meticulous, airless packaging process, we were able to create a potent product that’s quite gentle nevertheless.

 Niacinamide can be used both in the morning and at night, and it’s effective in many more types of products.
-Sunscreens with niacinamide can be great in the daytime, while moisturizers or serums with niacinamide can be used in the day or night.
+Sunscreens with niacinamide can be great in the daytime, while niacinamide moisturizers or serums can be used either in the day or night.

 It isn’t fair to say that either niacinamide or vitamin C is a better ingredient.
 Each one works a little differently, offers unique benefits, and works for most skin types.